 I actually got the idea of using these colors when I saw the colors in the hydrangeas that I was drying.
 Much like Mother Nature's seasonal transition, I decided to use these more muted and understated tones to ease our home into autumn.
 The grapevine wreath is composed of soft tones, and I added some of my plaster leaves that I made last year.
 The directions on how to make them are in the post how to make plaster leaves.
 And of course, I had to add one of those inexpensive plastic gourds that I burnished!

 Painted apple baskets loaded with pumpkins and gourds are at the base of the fireplace.
 If you look closely, you can see a little straw from our garden tucked into the baskets!

 Here's a closer view.
 All of the pumpkins except for the burlap one are inexpensive, plastic pumpkins that I've painted or burnished.

-If you’d like to see how I burnished them, click here to read my post How to Burnish Cheap Plastic Pumpkins and Gourds.
+If you'd like to see how I burnished them, click here to read my post how to burnish cheap plastic pumpkins.

 If you notice, I kept up the burlap topiary that I used in my summer oyster mantel.
 Plopping in a few miniature pumpkins turned it into a fall topiary.
-You can find directions on how to make one here: How to Make a Burlap Topiary.
+You can find directions on how to make a Burlap Topiary.